-In a mixing bowl add the vegan butter and stout beer (be sure to pour slowly into your measuring cup so you won't have too much foam), and vanilla.
+- In a mixing bowl add the vegetable oil and stout beer (be sure to pour the beer slowly into your measuring cup so you won’t have too much foam), and vanilla.

-To make the Chocolate Stout Frosting, cream the vegan butter and cocoa powder with a mixer, for at least one minute.
+- To make the chocolate frosting, cream the vegan butter and cocoa powder with a mixer, for at least one minute.

 Finally, if you’re into vegetarian or vegan cupcakes, check these beauties out: